Jasper County Courthouse

 Hardeeville Methodist Church

 No sooner had the Hardeeville Methodist Church been dedicated for worship in 1860 than the nation was launched into civil war and the building was put to use as a hospital.
 The frame church building originally contained a sizeable gallery for use by local slaves.
 Church members also adhered to the custom of seating men on the right and women on the left.

 Blue Heron Nature Trail

 Travelers are invited to visit The Blue Heron Nature Trail at 1-95 and SC336, Exit 21.
 This trail identifies native plant species and offers visitors the option of taking a leisurely walk or extended stroll through the Town of Ridgeland.
-Located beside the Depot Restaurant, which offers country breakfast and lunch buffets, Blue Heron is a unique opportunity to experience a variety of lowcountry landscapes.
+Blue Heron is a unique opportunity to experience a variety of lowcountry landscapes.
 Situated between a quaint little town and a rapidly developing interchange, Blue Heron Nature Trail is protected green space that offers a relaxing and educational introduction to the charm and intrigue of lowcountry wetlands and wildlife.